MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

   :::image-end:::
   If you click Ask Copilot, it tells you what's wrong:
   :::image type="complex" source="./media/copilot-smart-variable-explanation.png" alt-text="A screenshot of a GitHub Copilot window.":::
   By way of context, this error is inside a function defined as int calculate_number_of_cats(const house& h).
 The GitHub Copilot message says: "The value of the expression it is NULL, which means that the iterator is not pointing to any valid element in the vector animals_.
 In the context of your program, it is supposed to iterate over the animals_ vector in the house object to count the number of cat objects.
 Why it is null.
-Based on the locals and acall stack context: the house object h has an empty animals_ vector (size=0).
+Based on the locals and call stack context: the house object h has an empty animals_ vector (size=0).
 The loop condition it <= h.animals_.end() is incorrect.
 It should be it != h.animals_.end()."
   :::image-end:::
   - You can click **Ask Copilot** on errors in the Visual Studio **Error List** to get help on the error and a suggested fix.
 For example:
   :::image type="complex" source="./media/copilot-fix-my-code.png" alt-text="A screenshot of the Error List window.":::